-- a) avoid creating unincorporated islands within the city; - b) enable public services to be efficiently and cost-effectively extended to the entire area; or - c) implement a Concept Plan or Sub-area Master Plan that has been approved by the Commission.
+a) avoid creating unincorporated islands within the city;

+b) enable public services to be efficiently and cost-effectively extended to the entire area; or c) implement a Concept Plan or Sub-area Master Plan that has been approved by the Commission.

 This proposed annexation does not create an unincorporated island within the city.
-There is no development proposed at this time.
+The annexation would reduce the size of an existing island.
+There is no development proposed at this time, and future development is limited as the property has proposed to retain the exiting Clackamas County zoning designation.
 No additional parcels are anticipated to be annexed to enable more efficient public services at this time.
-The area is part of the South End Concept Plan, adopted in May 2014.